satvikaj/College-Chronicle/README.md

 #  College Chronicle

-**College Chronicle** is a full-stack web application designed to centralize and streamline academic communication.
-It allows Admins, Faculty, and Coordinators to post academic circulars, event announcements, and deadline updates.
-With powerful role-based access, calendar integration via Google OAuth, and a clean interface, it bridges the information gap in educational institutions.
+**College Chronicle** is a full-stack web application designed to streamline the communication of academic circulars, event announcements, and deadline management within educational institutions.
+It provides a centralized platform with role-based access control for Admins, Faculty, and Coordinators.
+The application supports advanced filtering, secure authentication, and seamless Google Calendar integration via OAuth 2.0.
+By consolidating updates into one platform, it improves efficiency and engagement between students, faculty, and administrators.

 ---